Français

 Sandra Etienne

 With a diploma from a medical laboratory technology program, Sandra Etienne has 17 years’ experience in medical labs in the health and social services system.
+A committed activist, she hopes to strengthen members’ participation and sense of belonging to the union.
+Bringing the union closer to members at the local level is, for her, a key way of achieving this.

 read bio

 The APTS supported her when she faced discrimination from her employer at the time she was pregnant, and she was able to win her case without having to go to arbitration.
 That was when she caught the union bug.
 She joined the MUHC local executive as secretary-treasurer in 2014 and was elected president the following year, holding office for six years.
 She became a provincial representative in 2021, and was elected 4th vice-president at the APTS Convention in November of that year.
+In 2023, she was reelected as vice-president.

-A committed, hands-on activist and woman of action, Sandra Etienne hopes to strengthen members’ participation and sense of belonging to the union.
-Bringing the union closer to members at the local level is, for her, a key way of achieving this.
 She is a strong advocate for a public health and social services system and is also committed to fighting every form of discrimination, in particular by serving on the provincial committee on cultural diversity.

 Joël Bélanger

-Joël Bélanger earned a bachelor’s degree in social work in 2001, and worked in community settings – especially with people living with disabilities — before making moving to the health and social services system in 2015.
+Joël Bélanger earned a bachelor’s degree in social work in 2001, and worked in community settings – especially with people living with disabilities — before moving to the health and social services system in 2015.

 read bio